Wijnaldum blasts Pickford for 'completely stupid' Van Dijk tackle | Goal.com

 His absence will hit Liverpool hard, and on Tuesday afternoon Wijnaldum was in no mood to mince his words at a press conference to preview his side’s Champions League clash with Ajax.

 He said: “First of all, we are all still devastated.
 I think it’s different than normal.
-How it happened was hard for us and I think everyone still has a bad feeling about it.
+The way it happened was really hard for us and I think everyone still has a really bad feeling about it.

-“When speaking with the lads after Saturday, I think none of the players slept after what happened with Virgil because of the way it happened.
+“When we were speaking with the lads after Saturday, I think none of the players slept after what happened with Virgil, because of the way it happened.
 It’s a really hard one to take for me, and also for the team.

-“We were upset.
-The way Pickford went it on the challenge, in my opinion, was completely stupid.
-I believe he didn’t want to injure Virgil but the way he took the tackle he didn’t care what happened after.
+“Of course we were upset.
+The way Pickford went in on the challenge, in my opinion, was completely stupid.
+I believe that he didn’t want to injure Virgil the way he did, but the way he took the tackle was that he didn’t care about what happened after the tackle.

 “Accidents can always happen in football.
-You can be unlucky and injure someone but the way they were doing it was completely unacceptable.
+You can be unlucky with a tackle and injure someone but the way they were doing it was completely unacceptable.

 “It makes it harder that they don’t get punished.
 In this case Pickford after seeing the videos.”